 This is my rough draft… more coming.

 This experience of writing my memories is a form of healing, of doing my own psycho-analysis, or understanding life as it comes, karma, and my own mistakes and shortcomings.
-I feel the need to share my story, because I know there are many people out there who have the unfortunate Julie in their lives, and I hope they will all find the strength and the courage to walk away.
+I feel the need to share my story, because I know there are many people out there who have the unfortunate Julie in their lives, and I hope you will all find the strength and the courage to walk away.

 Life is beautiful, and short.
 Don’t let a psychopath take the blessings of this existence away from you, for any reason.
 In the end, you know you can’t help them.
 The only thing you can do is to allow them to hurt you over and over again until you can finally say “Enough!”